watem-sedem/watem-sedem/docs/choices.rst

 ##############

-When the include sewers-option is enabled (`Include sewers = 1`), the user will have to provide two additional inputs: `sewer map filename` and `sewer exit`.
+When the include sewers-option is enabled (`Include sewers = 1`), the user will have to provide two additional inputs:
+`sewer map filename <sewermapfile>` and `sewer exit <sewerexit>`.

 The value of the pixel in the sewer map is checked when the amount of outgoing sediment in a pixel is calculated.
 This value is the fraction of water and sediment that is trapped in the sewer system via this pixel.
-The outgoing sediment of the pixel is reduced with this fraction.
+The outgoing sediment of the pixel and the uparea of the target pixels is reduced with this fraction.
 The amount of trapped sediment is written to the output raster :ref:`sewer_in.rst <sewerinrst>`.

 .. note::